How Can You Help Celebrate World Contraception Day?

 These women live in contraceptive deserts and to get contraception they’ve got to do more than show up to an appointment.
 They must find childcare, take time off work, or travel long distances to access their preferred birth control method.
 Deep in the heart of those deserts, the situation is even worse for the 1.6 million women in need live who live in counties without a single health center that offers the full range of contraceptive methods.

 To fill these gaps and reduce barriers, we created BCBenefits.
 A contraceptive access fund, BCBenefits supports women’s power to decide if, when, and under what circumstances to get pregnant and have a child.
-The fund helps low income women overcome some of the most commonly-faced barriers in access to contraception, including transportation, child care, and unpaid time off work.
+The fund helps low income women overcome some of the most commonly-faced barriers in access to contraception, such as transportation.
 Additionally, the fund helps women afford the cost of their contraception by reimbursing them for direct costs that are not covered by insurance.

 In honor of this year’s World Contraception Day, Nurx, the health tech company focused on sensitive health needs and the leading online provider for contraception, is donating $10,000 to BCBenefits.
 They have also agreed to provide 1,000 low-income women with a one-year supply of birth control at no cost.

 For the cost of date night, you also can provide a woman with a year’s birth control.
 We’ve partnered with telemedicine companies (like Nurx) to provide a year’s worth of birth control to a woman’s door for just $50.
 Donate to BCBenefits today help women across the country get the birth control that’s right for them.